-DD FORM 2652 Application for DoD Child Care Fees Teen Self Registration Form CYMS Profile Print DA FORM 5305 Family Care Plan (dual/single military only) Health Assessment/Sport Physical Statement DA 7725 Health Screening Tool (MIAT) Form/MAPS
+DD FORM 2652 Application for DoD Child Care Fees Teen Self Registration Form DA FORM 5305 Family Care Plan (dual/single military only) Health Assessment/Sport Physical Statement DA 7725 Health Screening Tool (MIAT) Form/MAPS

 Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
 Child/youth immunizations must be up to date in order to participate in CYS programs.
-A waiver request must be approved by the Chief of Army Public Health Nursing (APHN) before childcare can begin.
+An immunization waiver request must be approved by the Chief of Army Public Health Nursing (APHN) before childcare can begin.
 Children/youth who are not immunized will be denied childcare during outbreaks.

-Immunization waivers for medical or religious reasons must have documentation from the licensed independent practitioner or an endorsement from an authorized religious authority of the religion respectively.
+Immunization waivers for medical reasons must have documentation from the licensed independent practitioner.
+Immunization waivers for non medical or religious reasons do not require an endorsement from a licensed independent practitioner or religious authority.
 Children/youth will be excluded from childcare in the event of an outbreak of a vaccine preventable disease.
+Department of Defense Education Activity (DoDEA) immunization waivers are not accepted for CYS.